dpwiese/flying-notes-vitepress/docs/src/includes/satellite-based-navigation.md

 ## A History of Area Navigation (RNAV)

-* GPS systems provide a capability called Area Navigation (RNAV) which, unlike using a traditional VOR receiver which only allows flying toward or away from the ground station, allows the navigation between arbitrary points.
-* As GPS is overwhelmingly the means by which RNAV is possible these terms are often conflated.
-* It is important to remember that they are distinct concepts, and while GPS can provide RNAV capability, RNAV systems did exist prior to GPS.

 ::: warning [Area Navigation (RNAV)](https://www.ecfr.gov/current/title-14/part-1#p-1.1(Area%20navigation%20(RNAV)))
 A method of navigation that permits aircraft operations on any desired flight path.
 :::

+* GPS systems provide a capability called Area Navigation (RNAV) which, unlike using a traditional VOR receiver which only allows flying toward or away from the ground station, allows the navigation between arbitrary points.
+* As GPS is overwhelmingly the means by which modern RNAV is possible these terms are often conflated.
+* It is important to remember that they are distinct concepts, and while GPS can provide RNAV capability, RNAV systems did exist prior to GPS.
 * Methods of area navigation that predate GPS include
   * Visual reference (e.g. stars)
   * Inertial Navigation Systems (INS)